DataDog/integrations-core/opentelemetry/README.md

       exporters: [datadog]
 ```

-For further information on the Datadog exporter settings visit the [Datadog exporter documentation][4].
+For further information on the Datadog exporter settings and how to configure the pipeline, visit the [Datadog exporter for OpenTelemetry Collector documentation][4].

-Note that to instrument your custom applications you will need to add suitable receivers to this configuration.
-For more details on how pipelines and different components work, visit the [OpenTelemetry Collector documentation][5].

 ### Validation